-Most of these securities and investment techniques are discretionary, which means that PIMCO can decide whether to use them or not.
+This section provides additional information about some of the principal investments and related risks of the Funds described under "Fund Summaries" and "Description of Principal Risks" above.
+It also describes characteristics and risks of additional securities and investment techniques that may be used by the Funds from time to time.
+Most of these securities and investment techniques described herein are discretionary, which means that PIMCO can decide whether to use them or not.
 This prospectus does not attempt to disclose all of the various types of securities and investment techniques that may be used by the Funds.
 As with any mutual fund, investors in the Funds rely on the professional investment judgment and skill of PIMCO and the individual portfolio managers.
-Please see "Investment Objectives and Policies" in the SAI for more detailed information about the securities and investment techniques described in this section and about other strategies and techniques that may be used by a Fund.
+Please see "Investment Objectives and Policies" in the SAI for more detailed information about the securities and investment techniques described in this section and about other strategies and techniques that may be used by the Funds.